Priosphenodon: Description

 With some individuals reaching over 1 m in total length, Priosphenodon avelasi is the largest known terrestrial sphenodontian.
 The skull is around 15 cm long.
-The front of the upper jaw has a large beak-like structure probably formed from fused teeth on the premaxilla.
+The front of the upper jaw has a large beak-like structure, unlike the beak of the living tuatara, which is formed from fused teeth, the beak of Priosphenodon is entirely composed of bone, similar to those of the unrelated (but also herbivorous) rhynchosaurs, unlike rhynchosaurs however, it has been suggested that Priosphenodon lacked a cornified rhamphotheca due to the smoothness of the bone surface.
 The teeth are densely packed with a cone-in-cone structure, and have prismatic enamel structure similar to those of mammals and the lizard Uromastyx, which was likely an adaptation to wear resistance in the absence of tooth replacement.
 There is a large elongate tooth row on the palatine bones on the roof of the mouth that runs parallel to the maxillary tooth row.
 The ungual phalanges are square in shape, and are expanded towards their distal ends, a condition unlike those known in other lepidosaurs, which typically have pointed ungual phalanges.

 Priosphenodon avelasi exhibited variable but generally slow growth rates, with a probably sexually mature individual confirmed to be at least 13 years old by bone histology was still growing and only around 40% maximum size at the time of death.

 Priosphenodon minimus differs from P. avelasi by having a proportionally shorter skull in addition to a considerably smaller body size, among a variety of differences in the arrangement and shape of the skull bones.